1. I ____ him since yesterday.

 (Better:

-I have had many kinds of experiences in my life.
-OR – I have experience
+I have had a lot of experience in my life.
+OR – I have

 I

-have some (extensive/a lot of) experience in marketing. – overall
+have some (extensive/a lot of/little) experience in marketing. – overall

 skill (formal and correct)